j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 ---

-Forgetfulness is part of the design.
+Forgetfulness is part of the design: allows for lightness: lacunae in the

-It allows for lightness
+mind, as air in bird-bones:

-so that time's gradient texture leans softer into sight
+materials attain, through Time's texture entrance into my gradient sight

-as whispered portions of a sketch, made voluble by revisitation, by dwelling among.
+as whispered portions of a sketch, made voluble by revisitation, dwelling among.

-Forgetting loosens the edges of a too-taut
+Forgetting softens the forms of a too-taut

 else we would carry sheaves
 of puzzle pieces which could not fit except the gridlocked space we found them.

-Overfit, meaning that which fits only in the single place it is, immobile.
+*Overfitted*, meaning that which aligns only
+with the single place it is, immobile.

 No resemblance.
 No analogy.
 No hope.